Five Security Measures to Overcome API Vulnerabilities

 With the threat of injection attacks taking various forms such as SQL, RegEx, and XML, APIs should be designed with an awareness mechanism to avoid such attacks.
 Furthermore, monitoring of APIs after deployment should be carried out to ensure that the production code is not exposed.

 APIs play an important role in the encryption of sensitive data through the entire transition process, and after it reaches the point of consumption.
 API providers must go beyond basic security mechanisms and utilize trace tools for debugging issues, enforce data masking, and leverage tokenization for PCI and PII data.

 Public APIs have to constantly assess incoming requests and determine whether it can be trusted.
 Moreover, even when APIs deny access to a suspicious request, the malicious user can resend requests or replay a trusted user request until it is accepted.
 APIs must, therefore, deploy countermeasures such as rate-limiting policies, HMAC authentication, or a short-lived token facilitated OAuth to combat these brute force attacks.

 As a security measure, API keys for authorized access are often sufficient.
 However, keys may be compromised if they are sent through URI as sensitive data, including API keys and passwords, which may become vulnerable to attacks when URI details are displayed in browsers or system logs.
 API teams can send keys as a message authorization header or use the HTTP POST method to avoid exposure of sensitive data.

-An API designed with an awareness of digital threats coupled with scalable data protection policies imposed across the organization can aid in the effective protection against potential threats.
+An API designed with an awareness of digital threats coupled with scalable data protection policies imposed across the organization can aid in effective protection against potential threats.